linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <hr>

 # Code/Tutorial Introduction
 Horrible flash-in-the-pan events, such as the Las Vegas active shooter crisis, happen infrequently in specific cities.
 However, when looking at destabilizing events on a national or global scale, we learn that these types of events are a regular occurrence.
 In the past, getting information on these events depended on the location of the event, your proximity to the event, and the likelihood of a news provider in your region (and language) covering the event.
 But the arrival of the information age has made it possible to learn about these events in real time regardless of location.
-Services such as <a href="https://www.gdeltproject.org/" target="_blank"> Global Database of Events, Language, and Tone (GDELT)</a> track these events in remote locations across the globe.  **More importantly, everything you see in this tutorial can be done for foreign language new media; GDELT works with more than English language**.<br><br>
+Services such as <a href="https://www.gdeltproject.org/" target="_blank"> Global Database of Events, Language, and Tone (GDELT)</a> track these events in remote locations across the globe.<br><br>

 This tutorial shows how the mining of auto-parsed news stories can keep you (or your client) informed of the evolving security situation in a place of interest.
 Included is a short introduction to a python client I built to access and wrangle parsed news stories using <a href ="http://www.gdeltproject.org/about.html" target="_blank">GDELT</a>.
-By the end of this tutorial, you will have the tools needed to build a timeline of events using Python and `gdeltPyR`.
-For others considering writing a tutorial, try the narrative format we will use for this post.
-Data scientists and data engineers need to be well versed in the art of writing and narratives provide great practice!
+By the end of this tutorial, you will have the tools needed to build a timeline of events using Python and `gdeltPyR`. **More importantly, these techniques will help you create narratives from news stories written in over 100 languages using GDELT's translated events table.** For others considering writing a tutorial, try the narrative format we will use for this post.
+Data scientists and data engineers need to be well-versed in the art of writing and narratives provide great practice!
 You can <a href="https://github.com/linwoodc3/linwoodc3.github.io/blob/master/notebooks/gdeltPyR%20Tutorial%20Notebook.ipynb" target="_blank">download the notebook for this tutorial here</a>.

 ### Understanding the Narrative Tutorial Format

 This tutorial is split into sections.
-We switch from a **narrative story** section, told using the data returned from `gdeltPyR` and a **tutorial** section that gives instruction on how to use `gdeltPyR` and analyze the returned data.
+We switch from a **narrative story section**, told using the data returned from `gdeltPyR` and a **tutorial section** that gives instruction on how to use `gdeltPyR` and analyze the returned data.
 I use a page splitter and different font to signal the switch between a narrative and coding section.

-Every fact or detail in the narrative came from news stories accessed via gdeltPyR.
+Every fact and image in the narrative came from news stories accessed via gdeltPyR.
 Using data wrangling and time series analysis techniques, we will order the stories chronologically to see how this active shooter event evolved in time.
 Moreover, we understand just how responsive the GDELT service is.
 Nearly one hour after the first gunshots were fired, GDELT had automatically geolocated this event to Las Vegas and catalogued it as a crisis involving firearms.
 The first GDELT report came at 23:15 PDT (06:15 in UTC time).
 News reports suggest the shooting started at 22:08 PDT (05:08 UTC)!
 We can even use time series analysis to build an alert for a city and specific type of event using GDELT data.

-But first, we need an introduction to GDELT.
+It cannot go unnoticed that the example I present in this tutorial is trivial and simple.
+GDELT offers more data sets and supports higher order analysis.
+Data sets that are (or will be) availble via `gdeltPyR` include:
+*  **Coming Soon** GDELT <a href="https://blog.gdeltproject.org/gdelt-visual-knowledge-graph-vgkg-v1-0-available/" target="_blank">Visual Global Knowledge Graph (VGKG)</a> - Access millions of images tied to news stories; includes metadata tags and other fields for higher order analysis of images, topics, and global news media
+*  **Coming Soon** <a href="https://blog.gdeltproject.org/announcing-the-american-television-global-knowledge-graph-tv-gkg/" target="_blank">American Television Global Knowledge Graph (TV-GKG)</a> - programmatic access to metadata of parsed closed captioning covering more than 150 English language  American television stations in 20 markets, some dating as far back as June 2009.
+Metadata and tags support higher order analysis
+* **Available** <a href="https://blog.gdeltproject.org/gdelt-global-knowledge-graph/" target="_blank">Global Knowledge Graph (GKG)</a> - parsed feed that links every person, organization, location, count, theme, news source, and event mentioned in news articles published worldwide into a single network
+*  **Coming Soon** <a href="https://blog.gdeltproject.org/gdelt-geo-2-0-api-debuts/" target="_blank">GDELT GEO 2.0 API</a>- map the geography of keyword based worldwide news using a keyword filter; updates every 15 minutes.
+*  **Available** <a href="https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/" target="_blank">Event mentions</a> - table that records every mention of an event over time, along with the timestamp the article was published

+As you can see, GDELT is a powerful data set.
+But, what exactly is GDELT?
+Let's run through an introduction.

 <br>